shmercer/pairwiseLLM/cran-comments.md

   - All CI jobs complete successfully with: 0 errors or warnings.

 - `devtools::check_win_devel()`
-  - O errors or warnings, 1 note for possibly misspelled words ("Anthropic", "Elo", "LLMs", "Ollama", and "OpenAI"), which are spelled correctly.
+  - No errors, warnings, or notes

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-No errors or warnings.
+## Reverse dependencies

-The single NOTE is expected and harmless.
+There are no reverse dependencies.

-## CRAN policy compliance
+## Additional Notes

 ### Internet access